-Misuse of drugs is associated with easy access of sedative/tranquilizer, use by family member, friends or previous prescription etc. Due to lack of monitoring and easy accessibility, BZD abuse is increasing day by day.
+Drug abuse is associated with easy access of sedative/tranquilizer, use by family member, friends or previous prescription etc. Due to lack of monitoring and easy accessibility, BZD abuse is increasing day by day in different countries of the world.
 The government should take strict action to regulate the availability of misused drugs through implementation of law and regulation and also should take steps to grow awareness among the people especially young about the negative impact of drugs addiction.